veltman/clmystery/README.md

 To figure out whodunit, you need access to a command line.

-Once you're ready, download this repo (or download clmystery.zip and unzip it).
+Once you're ready, clone this repo, or [download it as a zip file](https://github.com/veltman/clmystery/archive/master.zip).

 Open a Terminal, go to the location of the files, and start by reading the file 'instructions'.